chenming-wu/pymdp/README.rst

         proc.start_search()

-We recently proposed a learning-based method for improving the original search algorithm, which is based on learning-to-rank techniques.
-Source codes are avialable in the "learning_based.py" file.
+We have recently introduced a learning-based approach to enhance the original search algorithm, utilizing learning-to-rank techniques.
+The source codes for this method can be found in the "learning_based.py" file, which is available for access.

 -------
 Credits
 -------
-We really appreciate if your scientific publications that make use of PyMDP would cite our work.
+We kindly request that any scientific publications utilizing PyMDP cite our work, as we greatly appreciate your support.

 .. code-block:: bibtex